Which Statement Is True About Specialized Diets In General

 6. Diet Alone Does Not Guarantee Longevity

 • Evidence: The Blue Zones studies show that a plant‑based diet, low in processed foods, and a strong social network contribute to longer life.
-That said, genetics, environment, and stress management also play significant roles.
+On the flip side, genetics, environment, and stress management also play significant roles.

 • Takeaway: Adopt a holistic approach—balanced eating, regular movement, mental well‑being, and social engagement.